Karl-Anthony Towns: Three-Point contest champion (2021–2022)

 On January 9, 2022, Towns scored a then season-high 40 points, along with nine rebounds and seven assists, in a 141–123 victory over the Houston Rockets.
 On February 3, Towns was named a reserve for the 2022 NBA All-Star Game.
 On February 19, Towns won the Mountain Dew NBA Three-Point contest in Cleveland, defeating Luke Kennard and Trae Young in the final round; in doing so, he became the first center to win the contest.
 On March 5, a 138–101 win over the Oklahoma City Thunder, Towns recorded 36 points, 15 rebounds, five assists, three blocks, and zero turnovers. he became the first player in NBA history to record such a stat line while shooting at least 75 percent from the field in the same game, joined Tim Duncan as the only players to record these numbers in a game since 1980 (the start of the three-point era), with the exception of turnovers.
 On March 7, Towns was named Western Conference player of the week after leading Minnesota to a perfect 4–0 record.

-On March 14, Towns recorded a career-high and Timberwolves franchise-record 60 points, 32 of which in the third quarter and grabbed 17 rebounds in a 149–139 win over the San Antonio Spurs.
+On March 14, Towns recorded a then career-high and then Timberwolves franchise-record 60 points, 32 of which in the third quarter and grabbed 17 rebounds in a 149–139 win over the San Antonio Spurs.
 He was also efficient in doing so, shooting 19-of-31 from the field, including 7-of-11 from beyond the arc.
-Towns became the first player in franchise history with multiple 50-plus point, 10-plus rebound games.
-He also joined Shaquille O’Neal and Wilt Chamberlain as the only centers in NBA history to have a 60-point, 15-rebound outing.
+Towns became the first player in Timberwolves franchise history with multiple 50-plus point, 10-plus rebound games.
+He also joined Shaquille O'Neal and Wilt Chamberlain as the only centers in NBA history to have a 60-point, 15-rebound outing.
 Towns entered the fourth quarter with 56 points and 14 boards to join Carmelo Anthony as the only two players in the last 20 seasons with 50 or more points and 10 or more rebounds through three quarters.
 On April 16, in Game 1 of the first round of the playoffs, Towns logged 29 points and 13 rebounds in a 130–117 win over the Memphis Grizzlies.
 On April 23, Towns recorded a career playoff-best 33 points and 14 rebounds in a 119–118 Game 4 win.
 Minnesota would go on to lose to Memphis in six games.